 Enclosure

-The building enclosure in divided into three components: solid exterior wall, transparent exterior wall, and roofing.
-The area of each is calculated based on user inputs for building floor area, number of floors, floor-to-floor height window-to-wall ratio (WWR), and building perimeter.
-C.Scale makes a preliminary estimate of floor-to-floor height, WWR, and building perimeter (assuming a square building) which the user can refine in the "overrides" panel in the base case tab.
+The building enclosure is divided into three components: solid exterior wall, transparent exterior wall, and roofing.
+The area of each is calculated based on user inputs for building floor area, number of floors, floor-to-floor height, window-to-wall ratio (WWR), and building perimeter.
+C.Scale makes a preliminary estimate of floor-to-floor height, WWR, and building perimeter (assuming a square building), which the user can refine in the "overrides" panel in the base case tab.

 Dormitory, Hotel, Multifamily Housing, Senior Care Facility, Single Family Home